-This is the first year since I have been tracking that 100% of vehicle thefts occurred in unlocked vehicles.
+This is the second year in a row since I have been tracking that 100% of vehicle thefts occurred in unlocked vehicles.
 Not a single car window was broken to steal anything.
 I find that absolutely shocking.
 You can safely assume that if there is nothing visible to steal in your car, thieves won’t break windows just to check.
 On the other hand, if you leave your doors unlocked, thieves will open the door and see what they can find.
 As the title of the article says: Lock your damn doors!
-If you don’t want your crap stolen, keep your doors locked and valuables out of sight.
+If you don’t want your stuff stolen, keep your doors locked and valuables out of sight.

 While most residents think it’s mischievous teens stealing from cars, that really isn’t the case anymore.
 Twenty years ago, almost all car break-ins were kids looking for pocket change or something they could quickly sell for beer money.
 Now it’s almost all adult heroin addicts who are breaking into cars.
 We catch these thieves on a regular basis and I can’t remember the last one I’ve dealt with that wasn’t hooked on heroin.

-The thieves go straight to the master bedroom and steal jewelry and all the small electronics they can gather on the way.
+The thieves go straight to the master bedroom while picking up any jewelry, cash, guns, and small electronics they can gather on the way.
 They are in and out of the house in only a few minutes.
 A couple years ago, one of our residents came home to find a thief in his house.
 He had been gone only a few minutes and left the front door unlocked.
 The female thief told him a story about being sick and needing to use the restroom immediately.
 She apologized and told him she couldn’t wait and didn’t have time to knock on any other doors to ask permission.
 The homeowner checked her to make sure she didn’t have any stolen property and then let her go.
 He called us about 20 minutes after she left, wondering if he had done the right thing.